 - Holding weekly Town Meetings at all of our schools to debate;

-- Sending our Junior classes to Washington, D.C. to observe the Democratic process and visit colleges and universities.
+- Sending our Junior class to Washington, D.C. to observe the Democratic process and visit colleges and universities.

 We confront the brutal facts of how our schools contribute to and uphold systems of oppression and work to remove barriers to success for our students.